 TC Energy Corporation (TRP.TO)

 Known for its natural gas pipelines, TC Energy offers strong exposure to natural gas.
 Its focus on long-term contracts provides stability in earnings.
-TC Energy’s diversified business, robust project pipeline, and consistent dividend payments underscore its investment potential.
+TC Energy’s diversified business, robust project pipeline, and consistent dividend payments underscore its investment potential as one of the top Canadian energy stocks.

 Enbridge Inc. (ENB.TO)